Validate skills and share achievements anywhere, anytime

 Our digital credentials powered by Credly, the world's most connected credentialing network, are issued to all graduates as part of our end-to-end package for all ILM qualifications, apprenticeships, and recognition services.

-There is also an opportunity to update Walled Garden with your learners' email addresses in bulk.
-To find out more about the process, please contact our team at DCServiceTeam@cityandguilds.com.
+You can also update Walled Garden with your learners' email addresses in bulk.
+Please read our user guide for the step-by-step process.
+Alternatively, you can contact our team for more information at DCServiceTeam@cityandguilds.com.

 Recognising what matters